srImathE satakOpAya nama:

 - avaravar iRaiyavar kuRaivilar – the ones who are worshiping are doing according to their nature and the ones who are worshiped are being the benefactor according to their nature – everything is appropriate according to their situation.

 - iRaiyavar – Since bhagavAn is the supreme god for the worshippers, the dhEvathAs and nammAzhwAr himself as explained in nArAyaNa sUktham “pathim visvasya” (master of everyone).

-- As explained in bhagavath gIthA by bhagavAn himself, whoever worships other dhEvathAs with bhakthi will reach such dhEvathA and get their desires fulfilled.
+- As explained in bhagavath gIthA by bhagavAn himself, whoever worships other dhEvathAs with bhakthi will reach such dhEvathA and get his/her desires fulfilled.

 - When a son gets angry with his mother and leaves home, the mother will try to help him through others.
-Similarly, when jIvAthmAs are not mature enough to worship srIman nArAyaNan directly, he will help them through the dhEvathAs whom he have himself appointed.
-It is because of his existence, they are able to approach such dhEvathAs and such dhEvathAs are able to protect them.
-If he does not allow that, these dhEvathAs are as good as a straw-man who stands protecting the fields.
+Similarly, when jIvAthmAs are not mature enough to worship srIman nArAyaNan directly, emperumAn will help them through the dhEvathAs whom he has himself appointed.
+It is because of his existence that jIvAthmAs are able to approach such dhEvathAs and such dhEvathAs are able to protect them.
+If he does not allow that, these dhEvathAs are as good as a scarecrow which stands protecting the fields.

-In the next article we will the next pAsuram.
+In the next article we will see the next pAsuram.

 adiyen sarathy ramanuja dasan

 pramANam (scriptures) – http://srivaishnavagranthams.wordpress.com